 Modern Western secular consciousness is quite different.
 Since the existence of God is dubious, happiness in this life is all we have.
 So that is what we pursue.
 The fear of death is resolved very differently.
 Virtuous behavior is redefined (exercise, weight loss, lower cholesterol, and the most virtuous of all, “organic” food).
 This belief system is transformative in religion’s usual ways.
 Fantastic beliefs are bought and believed, logic and evidence tossed away.

 That is not a problem.
 Whatever bargaining, compromising, and self deception is required, when it comes to religion, the mind is up to the task.
 Faith and spirituality invariably trump common sense.
 Or any and all evidence.
-Information about nutrition and exercise, has run in a thousand different directions, with an astounding number of easily tested ideas going unchallenged.
+Information about nutrition and exercise, has run in a thousand different directions, with an astounding number of easily tested ideas promulgated and going unchallenged.

 As might be expected, when it comes to religion, people can go over board.
 In its modern incarnation some people become fanatical about the organic purity of their food.
 They become “glaat” kosher.
 Many become sanctimonious, outraged by the lack of healthy eating by others.
 Or they are angry that corporate agribusiness is poisoning them.
 The inventory they do of their soul would not be recognizable by the conventionally religious Their virtues and vices are measured by whether or not they gave in to temptation and ate that slice of pizza, or whether they forgoed their morning workout.